Cisco

 Acquisition in 2023

-Working Group Two AS is a Norwegian company that specializes in developing a cloud-based Platform as a Service tailored for mobile operators and enterprises.
-Established in 2017 and headquartered in Oslo, with additional offices in Trondheim and Stockholm, the company focuses on providing a suite of Application Program Interfaces (APIs) that enable clients to create and monetize innovative mobile services.
-Their platform supports various functionalities, including authentication, provisioning, voice, messaging, and data services, facilitating the migration of customer segments to their network.
-By delivering a comprehensive infrastructure and support systems, Working Group Two aims to enhance the relationship between the telecom industry and the internet ecosystem, while also reducing costs and complexity for mobile operators.
+Working Group Two AS is a telecommunications company that specializes in developing a Platform as a Service (PaaS) solution for mobile operators and enterprises.
+Established in 2017 and headquartered in Oslo, Norway, with additional offices in Trondheim and Stockholm, the company offers a cloud-based platform that allows clients to create and monetize innovative mobile services through a comprehensive Application Program Interface (API).
+This platform facilitates the migration of customer segments to their network and provides essential functionalities such as authentication, provisioning, voice, messaging, and data services.
+By delivering the necessary infrastructure and support systems, Working Group Two enables mobile operators to develop new products while minimizing costs and operational complexities.

 Accedian Networks